Sjazfrey/Tandem-game/README.md

 Run npm install and then npm start to get the app up and running.
 Go to localhost:3000 to play the game in a web browser.
 On question #9  "question": "In a website address bar, what does WWW stand for?",there are only 2 incorrect answers and 1 correct answer.
 To make the app better I would like to have had the questions shuffle and show up in random order.
+*Modified the scripts to be able to deploy to Heroku.
+In order to run locally use command npm run dev*

 # Getting Started with Create React App